meerahbt/meerahbt/README.md

 currently learning c and python

-reading: the c programming language & sicp    \\\\    course: harvard cs50
+reading: the c programming language & sicp

 open to advice/feedback

+done: cs50

 <!---
 meerahbt/meerahbt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.